microsoft/PowerToys/doc/devdocs/modules/launcher/plugins/timedate.md

 ### [`ImageTests.cs`](/src/modules/launcher/Plugins/Microsoft.PowerToys.Run.Plugin.TimeDate.UnitTests/ImageTests.cs)
 - The [`ImageTests.cs`](/src/modules/launcher/Plugins/Microsoft.PowerToys.Run.Plugin.TimeDate.UnitTests/ImageTests.cs) class contains tests to validate that each result shows the expected and correct image.
+- That we can execute the tests at any time on any machine, we use a specified date/time value and set the thread culture always to `en-us` while executing the tests.

 ### [`PluginSettingsTests.cs`](/src/modules/launcher/Plugins/Microsoft.PowerToys.Run.Plugin.TimeDate.UnitTests/PluginSettingsTests.cs)
 - The [`PluginSettingsTests.cs`](/src/modules/launcher/Plugins/Microsoft.PowerToys.Run.Plugin.TimeDate.UnitTests/PluginSettingsTests.cs) class contains tests to validate that all settings exist and that they have the correct default values.

 ### [`QueryTests.cs`](/src/modules/launcher/Plugins/Microsoft.PowerToys.Run.Plugin.TimeDate.UnitTests/QueryTests.cs)
-- The [`QueryTests.cs`](/src/modules/launcher/Plugins/Microsoft.PowerToys.Run.Plugin.TimeDate.UnitTests/QueryTests.cs) class contains tests to validate that the user gets the correct results when searching.
+- The [`QueryTests.cs`](/src/modules/launcher/Plugins/Microsoft.PowerToys.Run.Plugin.TimeDate.UnitTests/QueryTests.cs) class contains tests to validate that the user gets the correct results when searching.,
+- That we can execute the tests at any time on any machine, we use a specified date/time value and set the thread culture always to `en-us` while executing the tests.

 ### [`StringParserTests.cs`](/src/modules/launcher/Plugins/Microsoft.PowerToys.Run.Plugin.TimeDate.UnitTests/StringParserTests.cs)
 - The [`StringParserTests.cs`](/src/modules/launcher/Plugins/Microsoft.PowerToys.Run.Plugin.TimeDate.UnitTests/StringParserTests.cs) class contains tests to validate that the typed string gets converted correctly into a `DateTime` object.